MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-checklist-submission-faq.md

 `https://businesscentral.dynamics.com/[TenantID]/?noSignUpCheck=1&filter='ID' IS '[AppID]' AND 'PreviewKey' IS '[PreviewKey]'&page=2503`

 where

 - `[TenantID]` is the Microsoft Entra ID of their environment,
 - `[AppID]` is the app ID defined in the manifest of the main extension for this offer, and
 - `[PreviewKey]` is the key specified in Partner Center for your offer under `Availability > Preview Audience > Hide Key` at the time of submission.

-For more information about AppSource app preview, refer to the dedicated section below.
+For more information about AppSource app preview, see the [dedicated section](#questions-about-appsource-app-previews) below.

 ### When should I include my library apps as part of my submission?

 You aren't required to always include the dependencies of your extension as part of your submission.

 You're only required to include the dependencies for your extension as part of your submission if you're submitting a newer version for them.
-If you don't include them in your submission, they'll be downloaded automatically if they're publicly available in [!INCLUDE[prod_short](../includes/prod_short.md)] for the targeted countries/regions.
+If you don't include them in your submission, they are downloaded automatically if they're publicly available in [!INCLUDE[prod_short](../includes/prod_short.md)] for the targeted countries/regions.

 > [!NOTE]
 > If you include the dependencies of your extension as part of the submission, these dependency versions will be used during the validation, even if there are higher versions already available in [!INCLUDE[prod_short](../includes/prod_short.md)].

-If you didn't include the dependencies for your app and they aren't publicly available, your submission will fail during the "Automated Application Validation" stage.
+If you didn't include the dependencies for your app and they aren't publicly available, your submission fails during the "Automated Application Validation" stage.
 Failing to find the dependencies for an extension results in error messages with the diagnostic codes `AVS0005` or `AVS0101`.

-If you receive an error with the diagnostic code `AVS0107` and a message similar to `The extension 'MyApp' by 'MyPublisher' (version '1.2.3.4') has already been uploaded to Business Central for the country/region 'US'` for one of your library apps, it means that you've already published another .app file for this extension to [!INCLUDE[prod_short](../includes/prod_short.md)] as part of a previous submission.
+If you receive an error with the diagnostic code `AVS0107` and a message similar to `The extension 'MyApp' by 'MyPublisher' (version '1.2.3.4') has already been uploaded to Business Central for the country/region 'US'` for one of your library apps, it means that you already published another .app file for this extension to [!INCLUDE[prod_short](../includes/prod_short.md)] as part of a previous submission.
 This can happen if you submit a .app file with different content, or created by a different build (each .app file created has a specific build ID stamped, so building multiple times the same project results in .app files with different build IDs).
 If this version of the library is already available for all countries/regions targeted by your submission, you can just remove the extension from the submission.
 If you're making your library available in new countries/regions, you should use the .app file that has already been uploaded to [!INCLUDE[prod_short](../includes/prod_short.md)] or increase the version number in the manifest of the extension (the app.json file).
-Note that all submitted versions that passed the "Automated Application Validation" are considered in the content validation check, even if they were not made publicly available
+All submitted versions that passed the "Automated Application Validation" are considered in the content validation check, even if they weren't made publicly available

 ### My app failed at the "Automated application validation" stage, what do I do next?

 At this stage, your extensions are validated to assess whether they meet the requirements specified in the [Technical Validation Checklist](devenv-checklist-submission.md).

-If this stage failed with an error message similar to `The validation of the submission failed for X out of Y tasks`, you must investigate what has caused the error.
+If this stage failed with an error message similar to `The validation of the submission failed for X out of Y tasks`, you must investigate what caused the error.
 If you're using Azure Application Insights, information about the validation results is logged in Azure Application Insights.
 You can also use this [Troubleshooting Guide (TSG)](https://go.microsoft.com/fwlink/?linkid=2172328) in order to get started.
 If you're experiencing issues with Azure Application Insights, refer to the dedicated section below.

 If this stage failed with an error message similar to `The extension 'MyApp' by 'MyPublisher' (version '1.2.3.4') has already been uploaded to Business Central for the country/region 'US'`, you must update the list of extensions submitted.
 For more information, see "When should I include my library apps as part of my submission?".